 Where do I buy it?

-Look for cans of young jackfruit in brine (not syrup) in Asian grocery stores, or if you have a nice international market nearby, look in the Asian section there.
+You can get young jackfruit in a pouch from Upton’s Naturals in most grocery stores.
+They also make it pre-seasoned if you just want to get down to it.
+Or, look for cans of young jackfruit in brine (not syrup) in Asian grocery stores, or if you have a nice international market nearby, look in the Asian section there.
 It should be under $2 for a 10 oz can.
 If you absolutely cannot find it anywhere near you, you can order it online.
-Or, if you are my sister, ask me to bring you cans of it every time I visit, because I totally will.

 What do I do with it?